 Is the Dordogne safe?

 Yes, it’s one of the safest areas in France.
-Due to its lack of highly populated cities, there are little official crime statistics relating to the area of Dordogne.
+Due to its lack of highly populated cities, there are few official crime statistics relating to the area of Dordogne.

-However, one of the most recent publicly released reports from the French National Crime Statistics Agency (2015) rates the Dordogne as one of the lowest crime areas in the country.
+However, the French National Crime Statistics Agency rates the Dordogne as one of the lowest crime areas in the country.

 In short, Dordogne’s crime rate is considerably lower than almost anywhere you’d find in the UK, so if you’re happy living in a British city, then you should have no concerns about moving to a French town in the Dordogne.

 What’s the cost of living in the Dordogne?

-The cost of living in the Dordogne is far lower than the UK.
+The cost of living in the Dordogne is far lower than in the UK.

 According to Numbeo, consumer prices in supermarkets are lower in the UK than the French average, but the Dordogne is well below this average.
 Also, you’ll save money by shopping locally and seasonally; this is the preferred model in areas of regional France.

 Utilities are cheaper on average in France than in the UK.
 For example, monthly basic utilities (heating, electricity, etc.) cost around €146 (£131) in France, compared to £154 (€172) in the UK.

 But perhaps the most important indicator is property prices.
 Property prices vary across the Dordogne, with the highest prices found in the most central and southerly regions.
 Property is cheapest in the north of the area.

 That said, even the most expensive is still cheap.
-According to French-Property.com, the two most expensive regions are Grand Perigueux and Pays Vernois et du Terroir de la Truffe.
+The two priciest regions are Grand Perigueux and Pays Vernois et du Terroir de la Truffe.
 Even here, the average property price is a meagre €150,000.

 The cheapest areas of Dordogne are Haut Perigord and Pays de Jumilhac le Grand, where you can find a sizeable property for around €68,000.